darkmesh-b/dbench/README.md

 5. Define an FIO file (see example.fio)
 6. Obtain the IP addresses of the pods, e.g.: <br>
 `seq 0 15 | xargs -I {} bash -c 'kubectl get pod multi-dbench-{} --template '{{.status.podIP}}';echo' > fio_workers`

 7. Run FIO, e.g.: `fio --client=fio_workers example.fio`

 * If the Persistent Volume Claim is stuck on Pending, it's likely you didn't specify a valid Storage Class.
 Double check using `kubectl get storageclasses`.
-Also check that the volume size of `1000Gi` (default) is available for provisioning.
-* It can take some time for a Persistent Volume to be Bound and the Kubernetes Dashboard UI will show the Dbench Job as red until the volume is finished provisioning.
+* It can take some time for a Persistent Volume to be Bound
-* It's useful to test multiple disk sizes as most cloud providers price IOPS per GB provisioned.
-So a `4000Gi` volume will perform better than a `1000Gi` volume.
-Just edit the yaml, `kubectl delete -f dbench.yaml` and run `kubectl apply -f dbench.yaml` again after deprovision/delete completes.
-* A list of all `fio` tests are in [docker-entrypoint.sh](https://github.com/logdna/dbench/blob/master/docker-entrypoint.sh).

 ## Contributors